 Groups such as Cream, the Rolling Stones, and later Led Zeppelin were covering blues artists, and that directed me back to Koko Taylor, Willie Dixon, Howlin’ Wolf, and the like.

 The movie American Graffiti and, to a lesser extent, Sha Na Na at Woodstock, got me interested in more music from the latter 1950s, and eventually segued into even earlier artists.
 In particular, I became fascinated with Frank Sinatra, whose swagger I found usually painful in the 1960s, but genuine a decade earlier.

 While I was still getting new music in the 1980s, I found that I looked back as much as forward.
 My single most important retrospective purchase was likely the Atlantic Rhythm & Blues 1947-1974 box set.
 While I had much, but not all, of the music from the last five or six years, I had almost nothing from earlier years.
 It was a revelation.
 (BTW, mine is 14 LPs rather than 8 CDs.)

 Some of that early R&B was more jazz than rock, and that got me interested in 1950s jazz, and eventually earlier and later iterations.

 This led me to some buying trends: getting more compilation albums (labels such as Stax, Motown, Buddah, ABC-Paramount, Cadence, and many others) and then buying albums from those collections that I liked.

-I’ve ignored the impact the music my parents played.
+I’ve ignored the impact of the music my parents played.
 My mother had Nat King Cole 78s, though she didn’t play them much.
 My father listened to Harry Belafonte, Odetta, and a bunch of folk music.

 How did YOU get turned on to music that was released BEFORE you started listening?

-Here’s some songs to listen to, from that aforementioned Atlantic collection:
+Here are some songs to listen to, from that aforementioned Atlantic collection: